mmn80/faps/README.md

 Features
 --------

-- launches a special process to listen raw key events on /dev/input/eventX
+- launches a special process to listen raw key events on `/dev/input/eventX`
 - works with full screen SDL games which are known to grab the entire keyboard and make XGrabKey useless
-- during install key daemon is given capabilities (setcap "CAP_DAC_READ_SEARCH+pe") and does not require root access during operation
+- during install key daemon is given capabilities with 'setcap "CAP_DAC_READ_SEARCH+pe"' and does not require root access during operation
 - key deamon measures APM (actions per minute)
 - daemon communicates with main program through a fifo
 - daemon kills himself if client disconnects from fifo, no way to hang in the background
-- for FPS measuring library uses LD_PRELOAD to hook glXSwapBuffers (does not work with SDL, need better method)
+- for FPS measuring the library uses `LD_PRELOAD` to hook the Xlib buffer swap function `glXSwapBuffers` (does not work with SDL, need better method)
 - FPS and APM displayed in overlay
 - screen & video capture not implemented yet

 Installation
 ------------

-On 64 bit systems use `make all` to compile both the 64 and a 32 bit version of the dynamic library (requires the `multilib` version of your dev tools to be installed; see Arch Wiki for details).
+On 64 bit systems use `make all` to compile both the 64 and a 32 bit version of the dynamic library (requires the `[multilib]` version of your dev tools to be installed; see [Arch Wiki][1] for details).

     make all
     sudo make install